joebew42/elixir-playground/examples/bank_account_supervisor_and_application/scratch.md

 # DONE

+* BUG: every time a `BankAccountServer` crashes or it is killed we lose the association between the new `process id` and the bank account `name`
 * BUG: every time we delete an account, because of `BankAccountSupervisor` a new and orphan `BankAccountServer` will be created.
 * how can we describe the behaviour of a bank account process that crashes
 * understand how to deal with the automatic startup of the `application` and our tests